 News of Clark's victory reached General George Washington, and his success was celebrated and was used to encourage the alliance with France.
 General Washington recognized that Clark's achievement had been gained without support from the regular army in men or funds.
 Virginia also capitalized on Clark's success, laying claim to the Old Northwest by calling it Illinois County, Virginia.

 George Rogers Clark Facts: Later Years and Death

-In 1812 Clark was given a 400 dollar a year pension and begin to receive his due for his accomplishments during the war.
-At this point he was an old man who had dealt with much hardship and had aged quickly.
+In 1812, Clark was given a 400-dollar-a-year pension and began to receive his due for his accomplishments during the war.
+At this point, he was an old man who had dealt with much hardship and had aged quickly.

 He died from a serious stroke in 1818.
 He was given much honor posthumously.